nailedinch/nailedinch/README.md

 ***Larcis/Ларц***
 *rus/self taught eng, so there's no such thing as grammar to me*
-*sit with me even if we haven't talked, I'm always c+h and liiike covering people*
+*sit with me even if we haven't talked, I'm always c+h and int and whatever and i liiike covering people*

 **current fandoms:**
 disco elysium, idv, deltarune, ultrakill, postal, fear and hunger, dmc...
 [movies](https://boxd.it/81CFL); spotify

 I'm into all kinds of doomed toxic ~yaoiyuri~ things, horror and gore, glitter and bows, but only in terms of fiction.
-Ily, all humans and inhumans, just like when it known in advance
+Ily, all humans and inhumans, just like when it known in advance. multishipper btw

 **Dni:**
 basic, cancel culture, anyone who thinks that fiction effects reality, under 14. otherwise get freaky💝